DontBelieveTheByte/dontbelievethebyte.github.com/_posts/2015-02-11-binary-clock-android-app-in-scala-part-1.md

     [error] set ANDROID_HOME or run 'android update project -p /Users/dontbelievethebyte/IdeaProjects/binary-clock' [error] Use 'last' for the full log.

-then you will need to set up your PATH and ANDROID_HOME environment variables correctly.
+then you will need to set up your **PATH** and **ANDROID_HOME** environment variables correctly.

-In order to do that, just add the appropriate entries either in your .bash_profile or .bashrc file matching your system's specific specific information.
+In order to do that, just add the appropriate entries either in your **.bash_profile** or **.bashrc** file located in your home directory filling out the information matching your system's specific location where the Android SDK is installed.

-    export ANDROID_HOME=/Applications/android-sdk-macosx # Must match the correct location on your system. export PATH=${PATH}:$ANDROID_HOME/tools:$ANDROID_HOME/platform-tools
+    export ANDROID_HOME=/Applications/android-sdk-macosx # Adjust this to match your install directory. export PATH=${PATH}:$ANDROID_HOME/tools:$ANDROID_HOME/platform-tools

 You will either need a fresh terminal or to log in again in order for the changes to take effect.

-Confirm with the following command :
+Confirm that the correct variable is set with the following command :

     $ echo $ANDROID_HOME
     /Applications/android-sdk-macosx

-If you ran sbt without any dramatic errors, you can test that the build is working by running the command.
+If you ran sbt without any dramatic error, you can test that the APK building process is working by running the command.

     $ sbt android:package